mozerpol/NotesFromLearning/ExperimentsWithFPGA/README.md

 8. Now our main window looks like: <br/> ![obraz](https://user-images.githubusercontent.com/43972902/116389086-db7ec100-a81c-11eb-907b-888077490e4f.png)
 9. Now it's time to add verilog file.
 To do this, click *File* -> *New...*, after this you'll see something like this: <br/> ![obraz](https://user-images.githubusercontent.com/43972902/116430487-2d3c4100-a847-11eb-9c78-c518dabbb872.png) <br/>
 Click on *Verilog HDL File*
 10. Now, you should see empty page, where we can write some code.
-Just copy and paste below code: <br/>
+Just copy and paste below code (will turn on some LEDs on my board): <br/>
 ```verilog
 module quartusFirstTest(
     output a,